versionone/api-examples/rest/apis-walkthrough.md

 # Walkthrough of Using the VersionOne Lifecycle REST APIs

-This hands-on walkthrough shows you the basics for how to perform four types of VersionOne Lifecycle REST API requests:
+This hands-on walkthrough shows you the basics for how to perform four types of VersionOne Lifecycle REST Data API requests:
 * Querying existing assets
 * Creating new assets
 * Updating assets